 Storage-engine literacy

-Deep B-Tree/LSM understanding improves architectural choices for read/write paths and workload behavior.
+Deep B-tree and LSM-tree understanding improves architectural choices for read paths, write paths, and workload behavior.

 Isolation intuition